 Solution 2: Read and write to BOOTCAMP partition using command line

-We have seen quite a few reports saying the native NTFS write support on Mac did damages to the NTFS partitions, so this is not a recommendation for you to have full read-write access to BOOTCAMP partition.
+We have seen quite a few reports saying the native NTFS write support on Mac did damage to the NTFS partitions, so this is not a recommendation for you to have full read-write access to the BOOTCAMP partition.

-Step 1: Go to the Applications > Utilities > Terminal to launch the Terminal program.
+- Go to the Applications > Utilities > Terminal to launch the Terminal program.

-Step 3: Type "LABEL=BOOTCAMP none ntfs rw,auto,nobrowse" in the editor window for the fstab file and press "Control + O" to write.
+- Type "LABEL=BOOTCAMP none ntfs rw,auto,nobrowse" in the editor window for the fstab file and press "Control + O" to write.

-Step 4: Hit Enter and press "Control + X" to exit.
+- Hit Enter and press "Control + X" to exit.

-Step 5: Click "Go" at the top left menu bar and choose "Go to Folder".
+- Click "Go" at the top left menu bar and choose "Go to Folder".

-Step 6: Type in /Volomes and hit Enter.
+- Type in /Volumes and hit Enter.

-Step 7: Find BOOTCAMP volume to open it.
+- Find BOOTCAMP volume to open it.

 Tips: If you want to undo the change, follow the step 1 and step 2, then delete the command line.
 Save your change and exit.

-However, when it comes to the need to transfer contents to Windows BOOTCAMP partition from macOS partition, users always realize macOS can't write to BOOTCAMP partition.
-The reason is that BOOTCAMP partition is formatted with NTFS and NTFS is not fully compatible with macOS.
+However, when it comes to the need to transfer contents to the Windows BOOTCAMP partition from the macOS partition, users always realize macOS can't write to the BOOTCAMP partition.
+The reason is that the BOOTCAMP partition is formatted with NTFS and NTFS is not fully compatible with macOS.

-The post introduced two ways to mount BOOTCAMP partition in read-write mode on Mac - by installing a third-party NTFS for Mac software or by enabling Mac's native NTFS write support.
+The post introduced two ways to mount the BOOTCAMP partition in read-write mode on Mac - by installing a third-party NTFS for Mac software or by enabling Mac's native NTFS write support.